loosolab/UROPA/docs_rst/uropa-example.rst

 | peak_10 | chr1     | 28832002   | 28836390    | 28840778   | .           | transcript | 28836589   | 28862538    | \+          | start       | 199      | overlapStart      | 0.48          | 0.16          | RCC1       | 1     |
 +---------+----------+------------+-------------+------------+-------------+------------+------------+-------------+-------------+-------------+----------+-------------------+---------------+---------------+------------+-------+

-**Table 6.6:** Excerpt of AllHits table with two queries with prioritisation.
+**Table 6.6:** Excerpt of allhits table with two queries with prioritisation.

 If priority is TRUE, UROPA will annotate peaks with the **first feature** found, taking the order of queries into account.
 Once an annotation is assigned, the following queries are not evaluated at all for the current peak.